JetBrains/teamcity-documentation/topics/build-time-report.md

 The __Build Time__ report provides comparative statistics of the build time taken up by TeamCity projects and build configurations.

-To see the report, open the TeamCity __Administration__ area and select __Build Time__ from the project\-related __Settings__ section.
+To see the report, go to __Administration | Project-related Settings | Build Time__.

 ### Period Settings

 The report displays total build duration for the server allowing you to select the period to be analyzed:

-* the last 24 hours
+* last 24 hours
 * last week
 * last month

 ### Grouping and Sorting